| Regional Foods | Cooking Articles

 Some people consider Beef

-on Weck - thinly sliced rare roast beef (piled high as 6 inches) on a freshly baked
+on Weck (thinly sliced slow-roasted rare roast beef piled as high as 6 inches) on a freshly baked kummelweck

 History of Beef on Weck Sandwiches.